jefkel/homelab-ocp/README.md

  - root and user (admin) accounts provisioned during install
  - mm01, mnode01, mnode02, mnode03 in the cavenet.ca domain for hostnames

-Run homelab/playbooks/deployOS.yml playbook to do initial server setup
+Run homelab/playbooks/deployOS.yml playbook to do initial server setup and other prep steps
  - notes:
    - no sudo without password
    - no key'd login (yet)